http://forums.sailinganarchy.com/index.php?/topic/163686-zero-wind-glider-kite/

 that might have been.

-Platz' more successful designs all had rudders, and were noted for
+Platz' more successful designs all had rudders, and were noted

-their excellent maneuverability and controllability.
-His Fokker
+for their excellent maneuverability and controllability.
+His

-the end of WW1 as part of the armistice.
+turned over at the end of WW1 as part of the armistice.

 http://cdn1.bigcommerce.com/server2500/lu4j0e/product_images/uploaded_images/platz-origional-1.jpg